luisvitorino/luisvitorino/README.md

  I`m Luis, full-stack developer in continuous evolution.

- I love tecnology, entrepreneurship and study different finacial markets.
+ I love tecnology, entrepreneurship and to study different finacial markets.

- I'm looking for creative and collaborative enviroments.
+ I'm looking for a creative and collaborative enviroment.

  ⚡ My hobies are music and sports.